 - 1. Turn off the projector and speaker or PA system if they are on. - 2.
-Connect the cable's 3.5 mm stereo miniplug to the projector's Audio Out jack.
+Connect the cable's 3.5 mm stereo miniplug to the projector's Audio Out port.

-Note: EPSON offers the Mediaphile PAS (personal audio system) and the Mediaphile CVS (clean voice system) for external amplification.
-See page 5 for the part number and ordering information.
+Note: EPSON offers the Mediaphile PAS (personal audio system) and the Mediaphile CVS (clear voice system) for external amplification.
+See page 5 for ordering information.

 3. Connect the RCA plugs to the external amplified speaker or PA system.
-Insert the cable's red plug into the Audio R jack, and the white plug into the Audio L jack.
+Insert the cable's red plug into the Audio R port, and the white plug into the Audio L port.